-Dr. Plas is among a cadre of researchers at the UC Cancer Institute whose expertise is being tapped by the Brain Tumor Center, which embraces both the Cancer Institute and the UC Neuroscience Institute.
+Dr. Plas is among a cadre of researchers at the UC Cancer Institute whose expertise is being tapped by the Brain Tumor Center, which embraces both the Cancer Institute and the UC Gardner Neuroscience Institute.
 Together these talented researchers are homing in on the molecular profile of glioma, a cancer that develops from glial cells in the brain and whose most common form is glioblastoma multiforme.
 An estimated 13,000 Americans die of brain and other nervous system cancers each year.

-Dr. Plas’s lab is focused on a protein known as S6Kinase1, or S6K1.
-The protein is in a pathway downstream of another protein, PTEN, a major tumor suppressor that is frequently mutated in glioma.
+Dr. Plas’s lab is focused on a protein known as S6 Kinase 1, or S6K1.
+S6K1 functions downstream of PTEN, a major tumor suppressor that is frequently mutated in glioma.
 The deficiency of PTEN occurs in all four molecular subtypes of glioblastoma.

 Work in the Plas Lab fits into a larger picture of innovative laboratories at UC that are developing molecule-targeted therapies for glioblastoma.
 The laboratories of El Mustapha Bahassi, PhD, and James Driscoll, MD, PhD, for example, are focusing on mutations on the epidermal growth factor receptor (EGFR).
 In glioblastoma, EGFR can lead to faulty signaling or “overactivation,” which causes cells to multiply too rapidly and to result in cancer.
 At least 30 to 50 percent of glioblastoma cases involve a malfunction of the EGF receptor.
 Dr. Plas notes that, “EGFR actually controls many different pathways.
 One of those pathways leads to S6Kinase1.
 So you can say that our work is related because these pathways are often interconnected.”